In this section

 The code guides us in managing issues like:

-Our Workplace Behaviours Policy further provides for standards relating to appropriate workplace behaviour and an employee’s Personal Work and Development Plans outline obligations relating to the Code of Conduct.
+Our Workplace Behaviours Policy also provides standards relating to appropriate workplace behaviour, and an employee’s Personal Work and Development Plans outline obligations relating to the Code of Conduct.
 We manage breaches of the Code of Conduct in line with the Public Service Commission’s Discipline Guide.

 We provide staff with Code of Conduct and workplace behaviours training when they start work and then annually.

 During the year, we continued to make improvements to our business processes and information systems for procuring, managing and delivering grants of legal aid.
-Our system improvements mean practitioners can now:
+These include:

-These improvements have reduced inquiries to preferred suppliers, strengthened the integrity of our information, and improved the effectiveness of our grants management systems.
+These improvements have reduced administrative requirements, increased efficiency and improved the effectiveness of our grants management systems.

 We communicated recordkeeping roles and responsibilities to all staff by delivering recordkeeping system training to support the transition to electronic records.

-We continued the transition from paper to digital records by:
+We continued the tranistion from paper to digital records by:

-We also ensured the reliability and security of our recordkeeping systems by trialling a range of audit mechanisms to ensure compliance and quality of data and records.
+We also ensured the reliability and security of our recordkeeping systems by:

 We continued to implement appropriate disposal activities by:

-During 2013–14, we continued to improve our resource efficiency to help reduce our environmental impact (see Figures 15 and 16 for more information).
+During 2014–15, we continued to improve energy and conservation efficiencies to help reduce our environmental impact.

 Figure 15.
 Brisbane office water consumption